 Prior to GMC, Dave coached three seasons at state power-house Caver High School in Columbus, Georgia.
 While at Carver, he coached NFL Running Back Isaiah Crowell of the Cleveland Browns.
 Dave is a native of Newnan, Georgia and a graduate of Georgia Military College-Columbus.
 Dave currently resides in Georgia with his long-time girlfriend, Stephanie.
 Dave has 5 brothers and sisters, Debbie, Wendi, Carolyn, Joe, and Jacob.

-Todd Haldis is in his first year with National Preps as the Director of North East Scouting.
+Todd Haldis is in his first year with National Preps as the Director of Mid Atlantic Scouting.

 Todd grew up in Frederick, MD where he attended Gov. Thomas Johnson High School (2002-2006).
 While in high school Todd played 4 years of football as well as ran 2 years of track.

 He continued his education at University Of Maryland-College Park (2006-2010), and majored in Kinesiology.
 While working towards his Undergraduate Degree, Todd also worked in the UMD football offices (2007-2010), where he assisted in recruiting and event management.